agentmodels/agentmodels.org/chapters/01-introduction.md

 ## Taster
-This tutorial is about turning mathematical models of rational agents and turning them to programs for simulating plans and for learning preferences from observation.
-All the programs described run in your browser, along with rich visualizations of agent's taking actions and with graphs for displaying quantative features of our models and inferences.
-The language we used is Webppl, a probabilistic programming language embedded in Javascript.
-The next chapter will provide a quick introduction to Webppl before diving in to modeling agents.
+This tutorial is about turning mathematical models of rational agents into programs for simulating plans and for learning preferences from observation.
+The programs all run in the browser, accompanied by visuals showing the agent's actions.
+The language of the tutorial is WebPPL, a probabilistic programming language based on Javascript.
+The next chapter provides an introduction to WebPPL

 <!-- simple example of code box that's easy to read for everyone -->
 <!-- WebPPL, ADD PICTURE OF BOB'S PATH -->